FashionFreedom/Seamly2D/README.txt

 prior to running <em>qmake</em>.
 You will not come along with just using <em>qmake-qt5</em> here.

-Note: In order to build and use Valentina / LibreFashion, the PATH environment variable needs to be extended to locate qmake (or qmake-qt5), moc and other Qt tools.
+Note: In order to build and use Seamly2D, the PATH environment variable needs to be extended to locate qmake (or qmake-qt5), moc and other Qt tools.
 This is done by adding your Qt's installation path (eg c:\Qt\%VERSION%\bin) to the PATH variable.
 Check your Qt installation to find the correct path to enter.

 For newer versions of Windows, PATH can be extended through this menu: